Who Is the Best Online Broker? The Best Discount Brokerages in Canada 2020

 No Annual Fees On Registered Accounts

-With Questrade, you won’t pay quarterly or annual administration fees on registered accounts, providing you execute 1 trade, or maintain a balance of $5000 across all accounts.
-This is one more another reason they’ve become the clear leader of low-cost investing.
+With Questrade, you won’t pay quarterly or annual administration fees on registered accounts, providing you execute 1 trade or maintain a balance of $5000 across all accounts.
+This is one more reason they’ve become the clear leader of low-cost investing.

-While Questrade remains my choice for best discount brokerage in 2019, the competition is fierce.
+While Questrade remains my choice for the best discount brokerage in 2020, the competition is fierce.
 And depending on what you are looking for in a self-directed brokerage, you may settle on a different company.

 Either way, this review will give you the information you need to decide.
 So without further ado, let’s take a look at the other leading Canadian online brokerages.